MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 # Set up Answers in Viva

 **Answers in Microsoft Viva** is a new experience for people in large organizations to learn from each other by asking and answering questions.
-Access is through the **Answers** tab in the Viva Engage Teams app and in communities of which the user is a member.
+Access is through the Viva Engage Teams app, both on the **Answers** tab and on the **Communities** tab in communities of which the user is a member.

 Answers lets employees ask questions and connect to crowdsourced answers.
 Natural language processing helps match questions with available answers, and the experience rewards people who contribute to Answers.